kinecosystem/kin-ios/KinBase/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/KinBase.svg?color=6f41e8)](https://cocoapods.org/pods/KinBase)

-The KinBase module is the foundation upon which the rest of the sdk stands on, however can be used on it's own to headlessly access the Kin Blockchain.
+The KinBase module is the foundation upon which the rest of the SDK stands.

 ## Installation
 Add the following to your Podfile.